Norbert’s Gambit: The Cheapest Way To Trade US Dollars

 Unfortunately, you have to wait for the transactions to settle to withdraw the money from the account and it takes approximately 2 days.
 If you want to convert your currency from CAD to USD, you just need to purchase DLR first and then sell DLR.U.

 If you pick the wrong account to make a transaction, you will incur an immediate currency transaction by the discount broker, double check the accounts you make the transactions from.
-If you want to convert CDN to USD, just start with buying DLR and then you just need to sell DLR.U.
+If you want to convert Canadian dollars to U.S. dollars, just start with buying DLR and then you just need to sell DLR.U.

 Norbert’s Gambit with Questrade